Esri/defense-solutions-webappbuilder/CoordinateConversion/ReadMe.md

 ## Requirements

-* Web Appbuilder Version 1.3 December 2015
+* Web Appbuilder Version 1.3
 * [ArcGIS Web Appbuilder for ArcGIS](http://developers.arcgis.com/web-appbuilder/)

 ## Instructions
 Deploying Widget

 Setting Up Repository for Development
-In order to develop and test widgets you need to deploy the CoordinateTool folder to the stemapp/widgets directory in your Web AppBuilder for ArcGIS installation.
+In order to develop and test widgets you need to deploy the CoordinateConversion folder to the stemapp/widgets directory in your Web AppBuilder for ArcGIS installation.
 If you use Github for windows this can be accomplished using the following steps.

 1. Sync the repository to your local machine.
 2. Open the Repository in Windows Explorer
 3. Close Github for Windows
-4. Cut and paste the entire CoordinateTool folder into the stemapp/widgets folder
+4. Cut and paste the entire CoordinateConversion folder into the stemapp/widgets folder
 5. Launch Github for Windows and choose the option to locate the repository.
 This will change the location on disk to the new location.

 ## Workflow
-The Coordinate Tool is an intuitive and easy to use widget.
-Below are some quick How-to steps on performing functions of the Coordinate Tool.
+The Coordinate Conversion is an intuitive and easy to use widget.
+Below are some quick How-to steps on performing functions of the Coordinate Conversion.

 Convert Coordinate Formats

-1. Click the Coordinate Tool button.
+1. Click the Coordinate Conversion button.
-2. The Coordinate Tool window appears.
+2. The Coordinate Conversion window appears.
 3. Enter a coordinate in the Input text box.
 4. Click the (+) button to add an Output coordinate format.
 5. By default, the DD format appears in the Output format.
 6. Using the dropdown, select the desired Output coordinate.
-7. Repeat until all desired Output coordinate formats have been added to the Coordinate Tool window.
+7. Repeat until all desired Output coordinate formats have been added to the Coordinate Conversion window.
 8. The Input coordinate will automatically be converted in the desired Output coordinate formats.